CAVER: Cross-Modal View-Mixed Transformer for Bi-Modal Salient Object Detection: Experiments

 To evaluate the effectiveness of the proposed components and investigate their importance and contributions, based on the model ``Ours$^{50}$(I)'', we construct the ablation study on RGB-D SOD datasets.
 At first, we build a CNN-based FPN-like two-stream model as the baseline network in which the features with the same resolution from both modalities are added directly.
 As can be seen from Tab.~\ref{tab:ablation}, it is a sufficiently strong baseline model, which also makes the gains from our approach more reliable.
 We also attach some other ablation analyses about the visualization of attention maps and some typical failure cases.

-\paragraph{Effectiveness of Inter-Modal Cross-Attention.} In our method, the inter-modal cross-attention enables the interaction and fusion of information between modalities by aligning related representation and gathering global context cues.
+\paragraph{Effectiveness of Inter-Modal Cross-Attention.} In our method, the inter-modal cross-attention enables the interaction and fusion of information between modalities by aligning related representations and gathering global context cues.
 In the ablation analysis in Tab.~\ref{tab:ablation}, we show its performance improvement compared to the baseline model.
 The significant improvement in average performance demonstrates the effectiveness of such a structural design.

 \paragraph{Effectiveness of Inter-Modal and Cross-Scale Self-Attention.} The intra-modal and cross-scale self-attention blocks are located at different locations in the information flow of the model and therefore act in different roles.
 We show a careful ablation analysis in Tab.~\ref{tab:ablation} and Fig.~\ref{fig:visualablation} for different combinations of them.
 The results in the table and the visual comparison reflect that they all have a positive effect on the model and the best performance is achieved when they coexist.
 It further leads us to wonder whether a better performance could be obtained by repeatedly stacking more such structures.
 This may be beyond the original intention of our structural design, but it is worth exploring further in the future.
 Besides, we also try to replace these three self-attention blocks with the shifted window based self-attention block from the classic work of the vision transformer, Swin Transformer~\cite{Swin}.
+In each block, a window-based self-attention module and a shifted one are placed sequentially.
+The window size and the number of heads are set to 7 and 2.
+Layer Normalization is used to normalize internal feature maps.
 As can be seen from the comparison in Tab.~\ref{tab:cmp_more} and Tab.~\ref{tab:ablation}, with a similar amount of parameters and FLOPs, our method has higher FPS and better average performance, which indicates the competitiveness of the proposed structure.

 \paragraph{Region-wise or Position-wise?} The utilization of the local context is one of the key factors for the success of convolution in 2D vision tasks.
 Although the transformer can facilitate the propagation of global information, it does not pay enough attention to the local region, which may lead to important local details being overlooked.
 To alleviate this problem, we introduce locality to assist the attention operations.
 The Conv-FFN (Sec.~\ref{par:cffn}) is used to replace the original position-wise FFN.
 The comparison between Row 5 and Row 7 in Tab.~\ref{tab:ablation} reflects that the region-wise operation in the FFN affects the overall performance.